Achille004-School/Huffman-Compression/README.md

 ## Limits

-The Huffman codes works well with a lot of the same data, but small amounts of varying data it might even output a larger file.
+The Huffman codes works well with a lot of the same data, but with small amounts of varying data it might even output a larger file.

-Also, I'm aware of a subtle bug when compressing varying data in which the uncompressed file will be different.